-As the acknowledged expert in public interest environmental law, EDO NSW is proud to offer professional development for lawyers and others working in the environmental and planning sphere.
+As the acknowledged expert in public interest environmental law, EDO NSW is pleased to offer professional development for lawyers, environmental decision-makers, and others working in the environmental and planning sphere.

 Our professional development seminars in Sydney CBD and throughout NSW focus on our public interest test cases and what they will mean for lawyers, planners, and your clients in the future, as well as important updates on environmental, planning, and administrative law.
 As community lawyers specialising in public interest environmental law, we offer top tips and insights into the operation of planning and environmental law, and help you to help your clients to be effective and compliant citizens.